alexeagleson/nextjs-fullstack-app-template/README.md

 Here we have changed the pattern for stories files so that it will pick up any `.stories` files inside our components (or other) directories.

-We have also exposed NextJs's "public" folder as a static directory so we can test things like images, media, etc in Storybook.
+We have also exposed Next.js's "public" folder as a static directory so we can test things like images, media, etc in Storybook.

 Lastly, before we run Storybook itself, let's add some helpful values in `storybook/preview.js`.
 This is the file where we can control the defaults for how our stories render.